top of page

 Apple mostly markets to retail consumers, not businesses -- except perhaps to some creative arts occupations.
 Windows is the preferred choice in nearly all business settings.
 That's because Windows computers are far less expensive to buy, run more business-oriented software, easier to manage from an I.T. perspective, and are cheaper and easier to repair when/if that becomes necessary.

-And about those creative arts occupations: Back in the day, the Mac clearly excelled with photo and video editing, design work, desktop publishing, etc. Mac had a useful GUI (Graphical User Interface) long before PCs did.
+And about those creative arts occupations: Back in the day, the Mac clearly excelled with photo and video editing, design work, desktop publishing, etc. Mac had a useful GUI (Graphical User Interface) years before PCs did.
 But that was then, many years ago -- decades, even.
 Windows today is totally capable of running all manner of creative software so the Mac no longer has that edge.

 Build quality

 Mac build quality is top notch.
 Apple spares little expense in designing beautiful machines that are solidly built.
-Tolerances are tight, materials are all highest in quality, and attention to detail is excellent.
+Tolerances are tight, materials are all high quality, and attention to detail is excellent.
 Everything Apple builds follows this philosophy.
 Apple probably spends as much on the design and enclosures as they do on the electronic guts.

 PC makers build some pretty impressive Windows machines as well that rival Macs.
 But those makers also build models at lower price points that are still fine computers.
 More plastic perhaps, but otherwise fully functional computers.
 In that way, they offer something for everyone.
 Apple targets the top of market with essentially no down-market options.